Module Catalogue 2026/27

 Assessment Rationale And Relationship

-Both of the assessments are geared towards employability/consultancy skills.
-The 2000 word report assesses the use of secondary data analysis skills and fluvial geomorphological theory in understanding fluvial processes and form.
-Converting this scientific output to something useful for policy makers is a key employability skill, and therefore the second assessment is centred on a three to four page policy brief combing text and succinct infographics.
-This assesses the students ability to summarise science to policy makers and stakeholders.
-This ensures they engage meaningfully not just with the physical processes but also translate this effectively into useful management approaches.
+Both assessments are geared towards employability/consultancy skills.
+The 2000-word report assesses the use of data analysis skills and geomorphological theory in understanding processes and form.
+Converting this scientific output to something useful for policy makers is a key transferable skill, and so the second assessment is centred on a 3-page policy brief combing text and succinct infographics.
+This assesses the student’s ability to summarise science to policy makers and stakeholders.
+The assessment is designed to allow they engage meaningfully not just with the physical processes but also translate this effectively into useful management approaches.

 Timetable